LibraryHost/CAVPP_PBCoreElementSet/README.md

 **Note**: PBCore standard is not totally implemented: only items useful for Omeka are added.
 Additional extension elements have been added for CAVPP internal use.

+**Note**: This plugin is currently UNDER DEVELOPMENT and is subject to rebasing / history rewriting.

 For more information on Omeka, see [Omeka][2].